-There is possibly no greater test to a brotherhood than competition.
-Whether its an internal election or intramural tournament, the willingness for members to help one another will be put to the test.
-So, a potential member can easily determine whether the brothers of a chapter are willing to help each other and the less skilled in a team video game.
+There is possibly no greater test of brotherhood than a competition.
+Whether it's an internal election or intramural tournament, the willingness for members to help one another will be put to the test.
+A potential member can easily determine whether the brothers of a chapter are willing to help each other and the less skilled in a team video game.

 2. How well does someone adhere to specialized roles or functions?